Anatoly Biryukov: Arrest and conviction

 On 24 October 1977, Biryukov attempted a kidnapping in Chekhov, a city south of Moscow city in Moscow Oblast.
 In the aftermath of the attempt, he was chased after by citizens who later described him to the investigators, leading to Biryukov's arrest.
 Three additional infant victims are attributed to Biryukov, believed to have been committed before his arrest.

 In 1978, Biryukov was sentenced to death for the five murders.
 Later while in detention, he attempted to commit suicide.
 The sentence was appealed to the Supreme Soviet of the RSFSR, but Biryukov was executed by firing squad on 24 February 1979.

 The murders were the subject of episode 206, titled "Empty Stroller" (Russian: "пустая коляска"), of the NTV show "Следствие вели...".
-Participants included two eyewitnesses, the mother of one of the victims, two state investigators and Biryukov's defense attorney.
+Participants included two eyewitnesses, the mother of one of the victims, two state investigators and Biryukov's defence attorney.
 According to the presenter of the NTV show, Leonid Kanevsky, the Soviet authorities avoided publicizing the Biryukov case in part because of the status of Biryukov's father, Nikolai Biryukov, a decorated army general and war hero.